hengstam/proglacial/README.md

 		Takes arguments for the path within the roglacial directory.
 For example, `python generateBuffer misc/01_rgi60_Alaska/01_rgi60_Alaska.shp misc/buffers/rgi_buffer_5km 5` would generate a 5 km buffer of the 01_rgi60_Alaska.shp file.

+	findVectorError (Cannot be run in 32 bit mode!!!)

 How to duplicate the bug: Download the .7z from the google drive /data/proglacialRasters and extract the folder /rasters into the root directory of this repository.

 1) Running vectorize.py should die on c2018_1.tif.